-Filed by the Registrant $\left| X \right|$
+Filed by th e Registrant X

-Filed by a Party other than the Registrant | |
+Filed by a Party other than the Registrant

 Check the appropriate box:

-|X| Preliminary Proxy Statement
+Prelimi nary Proxy Statement

-| | Confidential, for Use of the Commission Only (as permit ted by Rule 14a-6(e)(2))
+Confide ntial, for Use of the Commission Only (as permit ted by Rule 14a-6(e)(2))

-| | Definitive Proxy Statement
+X Definit ive Proxy Statement

-| | Definitive Additional Materials
+Definiti ve Additional Materials

-| | Soliciting Material under Rule 14a-12
+Solicitin ng Material under Rule 14a-12

+BOSTON BIOMEDICA, INC.

 (Name of Registrant as Specified In Its Charter)

 (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee Check the appropriate box):
+Payment o f Filing Fee Check the appropriate box):

-|X| No fee required.
+X No fee required.

-| | Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Fee con nputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

 1) Title of each class of securities to which transaction applies:

 2) Aggregate number of securities to which transaction applies:

-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11.
+3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11.
 (Set forth the amount on which the filing fee is calculated and state how it was determined):

 4) Proposed maximum aggregate value of transaction:

 5) Total fee paid:

-| | Fee paid previously with preliminary materials.

-| | Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+Check b I previously with preliminary materials.
+Figure 1.
+The previously with preliminary materials.
+Figure 2.
+The previously with preliminary materials.
+Figure 2.
+The previously with preliminary materials.
+Figure 3.
+The previously with prev /ious

 1) Amount Previously Paid:

 2) Form, Schedule or Registration Statement No.:

 3) Filing Party:

 4) Date Filed:

-May 15, 2001
+May 17, 2001